New payment app aims to make shopping easier

 "NFC is an interesting technology that has the potential to power many interesting new applications," said Quinn.
 "We just don't think it's necessary to help small businesses grow."

-There is currently no NFC chip included in iPhones, and NFC equipment among merchants is not yet mainstream.
+There is currently no NFC chip included in iPhones, and NFC equipment amongst merchants is not yet mainstream.

 Card Case, available for iOS and Android smartphones is only available in the United States, but the company plans to expand to international markets in 2012.